-In support of the academic mission of the college, the Office of Student Employment provides a variety of on-campus and off-campus paid employment opportunities for NYIT students.

-These opportunities foster and promote career, personal and professional development and aids in the ability to enhance the necessary skills needed for success after graduation.
+The Office of Student Employment provides a variety of on-campus and off-campus paid employment opportunities for New York Tech students.
+These opportunities foster and promote career, personal, and professional development and aids in the ability to enhance the necessary skills needed for success after graduation.
 Students have the ability to apply learned skills and theories in a practical setting while earning income to assist with college expenses.